Be a positive role model and become a troop leadership team member.

 starting with two easy steps:

-This step-by-step online orientation on LEAD Online will give you all the information needed to start a troop including the required forms, safety procedures, the Volunteer Toolkit, membership requirements, meeting location information, troop bank accounts, strategies for involving girls’ families, and more.
+This step-by-step online orientation in gsLearn will give you all the information needed to start a troop including the required forms, safety procedures, the Volunteer Toolkit, membership requirements, meeting location information, troop bank accounts, strategies for involving girls’ families, and more.

-Each Essentials session on LEAD Online covers what you need to know to guide a troop of girls at your program level.
+Each Essentials session in gsLearn covers what you need to know to guide a troop of girls at your program level.
 Topics include how to use the Volunteer Toolkit to plan your year, earning petals or badges, Journeys, high awards (for Juniors and above), and how to promote and manage a girl-led environment.
 This course can be taken before you meet with girls or after your first few meetings.
-We recommend taking a new Essentials with each new program level.
+We recommend taking a new Essentials with each program level you volunteer with: Daisy, Brownie, Junior, and Cadette.